 Moisture and organic vapor can affect the solid state.
 This may be due to the formation of a hydrate phase or an induced amorphous-to-crystalline phase transition.
 These moisture-induced phase changes can affect mechanical properties, cause chemical interactions and alter yield, purity and dosage calculations.

-The IGAsorp uses the DVS technique (Dynamic Vapor Sorption) and is designed to characterize interactions with pharmaceuticals including water sorption isotherms, surface area and porosity, amorphous phase content, Hydration analysis, and the measure kinetics such as diffusion coefficeints and Moisture Vapor Transmission Rates (MVTRs).
+The IGAsorp uses the DVS technique (Dynamic Vapor Sorption) and is designed to characterize interactions with pharmaceuticals including water sorption isotherms, surface area and porosity, amorphous phase content, Hydration analysis, and the measured kinetics such as diffusion coefficients and Moisture Vapor Transmission Rates (MVTRs).